go-resty/resty/README.md

     })
 ```

+By default, resty will retry requests that return a non-nil error during execution.
-Above setup will result in resty retrying requests returned non nil error up to
+Therefore, the above setup will result in resty retrying requests with non-nil errors up to 3 times,
-3 times with delay increased after each attempt.
+with the delay increasing after each attempt.

 You can optionally provide client with [custom retry conditions](https://pkg.go.dev/github.com/go-resty/resty/v2#RetryConditionFunc):